EmadSoheili/Tableau-UofT-BikeSharing/README.md

 ---

-### Dashboard 2: Time Density Dashboard
+### Dashboard 2: Heatmap Dashboard

 ![](Images/Dashboard2.png)

 In this dashboard we can see the density related graphs.
-The left graph shows the density of rides breakdown by hours and weekdays.
+The left graph shows the number of trips breakdown by hours and weekdays.
+The middle graph shows the number of trips breakdown by subscription, weekdays, and gender.
-The right graph illustrate the density of rides breakdown by hours, weekdays, and gender.
+The right graph illustrate the number of trips breakdown by hours, weekdays, and gender.

+***Filters***
+* Gender - All graphs
+* Subscription - Just middle graph

 ***Insight***
   * Most demands were during working days (Mon-Fri) at morning (6-10AM) and Evening (5-8PM).
   * Men and women followed the same pattern of using Citi Bike considering he day and hour.
+  * A great portion of out trips is for subscribers.

 ---